What Is a Work Portfolio? (Plus How To Build One)

 In this article, we discuss work portfolios, why they're important and how you can build one yourself.

 What is a work portfolio?

-Also called a career portfolio, job portfolio or professional portfolio, a work portfolio is a way to display a comprehensive collection of your professional production to potential employers.
+Also called a "career portfolio," "job portfolio" or "professional portfolio," a work portfolio is a way to display a comprehensive collection of your best work to potential employers.
+Your portfolio can contain proof of your skills, samples, visual demonstrations of your craft and letters of recommendation along with your resume.
 Portfolios are commonly required during the hiring process for jobs in the art, design, publishing and tech industries.

 How to make a professional work portfolio

 Follow these four steps to build your work portfolio:

 Gather all the materials you want to use in your portfolio.
 Use the information and examples that are most current and relevant.

 These materials should include:

 Try to tailor your resume to specific employers or job positions.
 Your resume should include your contact information, professional summary, work experience and education including relevant certifications and licenses.

 Review the job description and select the skills that align with your own, along with any others you feel make you a strong candidate.
 Consider dividing the list into categories, such as hard, soft and self-taught skills.